plone/training/angular/angular.rst

 The `Plone Angular SDK <https://www.npmjs.com/package/@plone/restapi-angular>`_ is an Angular package (named ``@plone/restapi-angular`` as it belongs to the Plone NPM organization).

-It is a high-level integration layer between Angular and the :doc:`./restapi`.
+It is a high-level integration layer between Angular and the `Plone REST API <https://plonerestapi.readthedocs.io/en/latest/introduction.html>`_.

 It provides: